brainstormforce/wp-remote-site-search/README.md

 1.`remote_url="https://example.com"`

-	URL from where you want to fetch the informaion
+	URL from where you want to fetch the information
 	The remote site should have WordPress 4.7 or higher or Rest API (v2) plugin installed to get the search results.

 2.`title="How can we help?"`